Develop-X/AWS/AWS Certified Solutions Architect/05_Databases AWS.md

 ## RDS – Back Ups, Multi AZs & Read Replicas

-OLTP systems.
+**OLTP systems**

 ### Backups

-  - Automated Backups – full daily snapshot & will also store transaction logs.
+  - **Automated Backups** – full daily snapshot & will also store transaction logs.

   - Enabled by default.
-Stored in S3.
-Free backup storage in S3 upto the RDS Instance size.
+Stored in S3. **Free backup storage in S3 upto the RDS Instance size.**

   - You can define backup window.
 Choose wisely.

-  - Backups are deleted when the RDS Instance is deleted.
+  - **Backups are deleted when the RDS Instance is deleted.**

 ### Snapshots

-  - Done manually.
-They are stored even after you delete the instance.
+  - **Done manually.
+They are stored even after you delete the instance.**

   - You can copy snapshots across regions.

   - You can publish the snapshot to make it publically available.

-  - Restoring Backups/ Snapshots – The restored version will be a new RDS instance with new end point.
+  - **Restoring Backups/ Snapshots – The restored version will be a new RDS instance with new end point.**

   - You can check the instance size to restore.